 Partnership Firms

 Under India’s Foreign Direct Investment policy and Foreign Exchange Management Law, foreign investment into Indian partnership firms requires permission from the RBI.
-A partnership is an association of two or more persons who operate a business for profit.
+A partnership is an association of two or more people who operate a business for profit.

 Limited Liability Partnerships

 A limited liability partnership (LLP) is a hybrid of an existing partnership and a full-fledged company.
 It is a separate legal entity, liable to the full extent of its assets, with the liability of the partners limited to their agreed contribution to the LLP.
-Foreign direct investment in LLPs is allowed in sectors and activities in which the Indian government has allowed 100 percent foreign direct investment without prior government approval.
+Foreign direct investment in LLPs is allowed in sectors and activities in which the Indian government has allowed 100% foreign direct investment without prior government approval.

 Limited Company